 After navigating through terraced pools, we reached the fourth tier of the waterfall immediately below the cave entrance.
 If the main cascades look like it should have fairies flying about amidst rainbows, the cave entrance hidden behind the thick foliage looks like it could be the lair of much darker creatures.
 The areas touched by sunlight right in front of the entrance were still covered with moss and ferns but stalactites hung down like fangs in front of the gaping hole just beyond.

 Many locals in Samar remain wary of caves because of deep-rooted beliefs that these are the dwelling places of evil spirits.
-Thanks to my fondness for monster flicks, my fears lean more toward gigantic snakes.
+There are even urban legends of an invisible mythical city somewhere in Samar called Biringan (which means “hanapan ng mga nawawala” or where one finds the lost) said to be inhabited by supernatural beings.
+If you’re superstitious, you can’t help but think that the cave entrance could be a portal to another dimension.
+Thanks to my fondness for monster flicks, my fears lean more toward gigantic snakes though.
 It takes 5-6 hours to explore the 3.95 km cave, the main passages of which run from Pinipisakan Falls to Humaket entrance and back.